 Gro For It

-This small Milton, Ont. boutique offers curbside pickup and shipping (plant delivery is restricted to Ontario until the weather warms up).
+This small Milton, Ont. boutique offers curbside pickup and shipping (note: plant delivery is restricted to Ontario when the weather is cooler).
 Founder Lucy Ofori stocks everything people need to embrace a plant-filled life, from low-light loving and pet-safe options to accessories.
 “Snake plants are excellent for newbies.
 They thrive on neglect, tolerate low light and can be watered as little as once a month,” she notes . groforit.life